 Mapping out various technical processes and improving them to reduce cost and improve delivery times

-These placement opportunities will allow you to work on a variety of laboratory equipment from initial microscopic component preparation through to Scanning Electron Microscopes.
+These placements will allow you to work on a variety of laboratory equipment from initial microscopic component preparation through to Scanning Electron Microscopes.
 This practical experience will be supported by theoretical learning as you undertake a degree in a Materials or Manufacturing discipline.
-This apprenticeship typically lasts 48 months.

 What you’ll get